cjdbarlow/Part-One/non-depolarising_nmbs.md

 |**Renal**|↑ Duration in acidosis, ↑ duration in hypokalaemia, ↓ duration in hyperkalaemia, ↑ duration in hypermagnesaemia|
 |**Metabolic**|Critical Illness Myopathy in patients with long-term relaxant use|

+The ED<sub>95</sub> is:
+* The dose of a neuromuscular blocking drug required to produce a 95% reduction in twitch height
+* A commonly-used therapeutic end-point for neuromuscular blocking drugs
+Typically, induction doses are 2-5x the ED<sub>95</sub>.

 ##Comparison of Neuromuscular Blockers
 |Property|Rocuronium|Vecuronium|Pancuronium|Atracurium|Cisatracurium|